Traveling: It leaves you speechless, then turns you into a storyteller-Ibn Battuta

 Located in Galle & few minutes’ walk away from the fort; It’s a painting by itself, every step you take is filled with colors that tickles all over your body from head to toe, their quirky kitchen and the food served is a treat to your eyes and the stomach.
 Read the full post here, to stay at Kikili House they can be contacted through their website.

 Located between Galle & Unawatuna on the sacred hill Rumasalla, a glass house with the view of forest and my favorite is their bathroom with the view of ocean & forest J 15 minutes Tuk Tuk ride from Galle & a few minutes’ walk to Japanese Peace Pagoda, Jungle beach and Unawatuna beach.
 Read the full post here, to stay at Silva Tree House they can be contacted through Airbnb.

 There are plenty of options to eat in the Galle Fort & Dutch Hospital; I ate this yummy brinjal meal served on a leaf at “A minute by Tuk Tuk” & a drink at the “Hammock Café & Pub”.
 Hammock Café & Pub as the name says, where you swing on a hammock & chill with a drink.

-Otherwise for a cheaper option, there are lots of street foods available at every corner of the road with yummy rolls, vade’s & kothu parathas.
+Otherwise, for a cheaper option, there are lots of street foods available at every corner of the road with yummy rolls, vade’s & kothu parathas.

 How to reach

-Sri Lankan railways are very well connected through all the major cities/towns; there are trains from Negombo/Colombo to Galle.
+Sri Lankan railways are very well connected to all the major cities/towns; there are trains from Negombo/Colombo to Galle.
 This whole journey is on the coastal route, it feels like train literally is floating on the ocean.
 Check this link to track the schedule of the trains in Sri Lanka.